24x15.5cm Classic Cyanotype from TruNeg Negative

 A table showing negative pixel values and factors for different pixel shifts from 0 to +8.

-Therefore, a correctly inverted digital negative is a negative in which the pixel values decrease by a constant factor for each stop increase in exposure
+A true digital negative is a negative in which the pixel values decrease by a constant factor for each stop increase in exposure.

 Incorrectly inverted negative showing “underexposed” shadows and truncated highlights